citusdata/citus_docs/admin_guide/cluster_management.rst

 Dealing With Node Failures
 ==========================

-In this sub-section, we discuss how you can deal with node failures without incurring any downtime on your Citus cluster.
+In this subsection, we discuss how you can deal with node failures without incurring any downtime on your Citus cluster.
 We first discuss how Citus handles worker failures automatically by maintaining multiple replicas of the data.
 We also briefly describe how users can replicate their shards to bring them to the desired replication factor in case a node is down for a long time.
 Lastly, we discuss how you can setup redundancy and failure handling mechanisms for the coordinator.

 .. _worker_node_failures: